 6. Jama Masjid

-How to reach: It is situated right opposite Chandni Chowk.
-Taking a metro to Chandni Chowk metro station is the most convinient way.
+How to reach: Taking a metro to Hauz Khas metro station which lies in the Yellow line of the Delhi Metro is the most convinient way.

 8. Lodhi Tomb